Appel Farm will host the 2021 South Jersey Scholastic Art Awards!

-This year, students submitted nearly 340,000 works of visual art and writing to the Scholastic Awards; nearly 90,000 works were recognized at the regional level and celebrated in local exhibitions and ceremonies.
-The top art and writing at the regional level were moved onto the national stage, where more than 2,700 students earned National Medals.
-National Medalists and their educators were celebrated at the National Ceremony at Carnegie Hall in New York City.
+This year, students submitted nearly 320,000 works of visual art and writing to the Scholastic Awards; nearly 90,000 works were recognized at the regional level and celebrated in local exhibitions and ceremonies.
+The top art and writing at the regional level were moved onto the national stage, where more than 2,600 students earned National Medals.
+National Medalists and their educators were celebrated at the National Ceremony

-- Every category has specific requirements so please read the Guidelines and Category Descriptions carefully.
+- Create your work.
+The Art Deadline is December 4, 2020.
+Every category has specific requirements so please read the Guidelines and Category Descriptions carefully.

 Who can participate?